--Eleven facilitators with backgrounds in academia, the nonprofit world, politics, education, and global affairs will provide 22 unique workshops.
+-Facilitators with backgrounds in academia, theatre, the nonprofit world, politics, education, and global affairs will provide workshops.

 -Two sessions will take place each day for 90 minutes each.
 Participants will be able to choose among two workshops for each session and have the option to work with each facilitator at least once.